AgnishLearns/Stock-Predictor/README.md

 # Stock-Predictor
-A Streamlit webpage that shows stock price history and also allows you to predict
+A Streamlit webpage that shows stock price history and also allows you to predict the stock prices for next 20 days.